Host Compatibility Matrix¶

 ll-loop |

-[^orch]: All six call sites now route through
+[^orch]: All call sites in the table route through

 scripts/little_loops/host_runner.py (HostRunner Protocol +